Are you measuring the success of your transactional emails?

 1. Inbox Placement Rate:

-Your transactional emails can reach the inbox.
-Or bounce.
-Or land in Spam.
+Your transactional emails don’t always reach the inbox, they could bounce or even land in Spam.
 Did you know that one in five commercial emails fail to reach the inbox?
 Whether or not your email has landed in the inbox plays an important role in determining the success of your email program.
 Most ESPs at large don’t give the inbox placement rate.
 So how does one track this vital metric?

 Every business sends out at least one crucial transactional email that the customer has to take action on.
 It could be the OTP email to complete the transaction, password recovery email or verification email to create an account.
 These are all emails that the customer himself initiated.
 By tracking the open rates of these emails, you will get a fair idea about the inbox placement success of your total email program.
 That’s because all emails are sent using the same infrastructure.